-Another major benefit of autonomic service delivery is that virtual agents, in the vast majority of cases, don’t make mistakes (well, unless they’re accidentally program to do so).
+Another major benefit of autonomic service delivery is that virtual agents, in the vast majority of cases, don’t make mistakes (well, unless they’re accidentally programmed to do so).
 If one of your applications goes down, you’ll want someone available who knows exactly what to do to get it working again.
 A virtual engineer is programmed to take the exact steps needed without any guesswork.
 If the virtual engineer can’t figure out a solution, it will escalate the issue to a human worker.

 When you put all of this together, you’re armed with a platform that is trained to automatically adjust to your IT environment’s circumstances, while employing only the precise amount of IT resources to solve problems—all without human intervention.
-Your business will save time, money, and labor costs associated with troubleshooting, which will in turn allow you to dedicate resources to more forward-thinking activities.
+Your business will save time, money, and labor costs associated with troubleshooting, which will, in turn, allow you to dedicate resources to more forward-thinking activities.